webpack/webpack.js.org/content/guides/code-splitting-require.md

 This is an array of strings where we can declare all the modules that need to be made available before all the code in the callback function can be executed.

 #### callback
 This is the callback function that webpack will execute once the dependencies are loaded.
-An implementation of the require object is sent as a parameter to this function.
-This is so that, we can further `require()` the dependencies and any other modules for execution.
+An implementation of the `require` function is sent as a parameter to this function.
+The function body can use this to further `require()` modules it needs for execution.

 #### chunkName
-The chunkName is the name given to the chunk created by this particular `require.ensure()`.
-By giving the same name at different split points of `require.ensure()`, we can make sure all the dependencies are collectively put in the same bundle.
+The `chunkName` is a name given to the chunk created by this particular `require.ensure()`.
+By passing the same `chunkName` to various `require.ensure()` calls, we can combine their code into a single chunk, resulting in only one bundle that the browser must load.

 ## Example

-Let us consider the following file structure
+Let us consider the following file structure:

 ```bash
 .